or73/pizzaApi/README.md

 ## shoppingCart-PUT
 **(Store an entity at a URI)**
+### General Information
+    Required data: headers → email, token
+                   payload → items
+                   queryStringObject → id
+    Optional data: None
+    Procedure description:   1.
+Validate email, token, shoppingCartId, items
+                             2. Validate token
+                             3. Validate if ShoppingCartId exists
+                             4. Update each item in Shopping Cart

-Updates 'name' and 'price' fields of an item.
+> Updates 'name' and 'price' fields of an item.
 A valid id must be send or an error message will be return.

+### Path and Required Data

 | Path                     | Parameters                 |  Headers                 | e.g.                                          |
 | ---                      | ---                        | ---                      | ---                                           |